Building Partnership Types

 EPA and Appalachian Regional Commission MOU

-Since the inception of the Brownfields program, the EPA has recognized the value of partnerships and resource leveraging to the success of its EWDJT program.
+Since the inception of the Brownfields program, the EPA has recognized the value of partnerships and resource leveraging to the success of its JT program.
 The 2015 Brownfields Federal Programs Guide identifies federal Brownfields partners and their contribution to Brownfields redevelopment.

 Advisory boards provide another example of in-kind partners.
-EWDJT programs can gain a great deal through the knowledge and experience of volunteers who serve as advisory board members.
+JT programs can gain a great deal through the knowledge and experience of volunteers who serve as advisory board members.
 These individuals add value to the program in many ways

 Advisory board members are partners and, as such, are an integral and essential part of the program.
-Let them know they are welcome to attend EWDJT events and expect their participation in order to fully realize the potential of the partnership.
+Let them know they are welcome to attend JT events and expect their participation in order to fully realize the potential of the partnership.
 Advisory board members provide their time, contacts, experience, and knowledge at no charge and should be acknowledged for their valuable contribution to the program whenever possible.

 See Functional Advisory Boards for more information.